tlacloc/tezos-utils/README.md

 - Test one or multiple contracts

 ## Setup

-This repo is meant to be a submodule for other repos, so to setup the project follow the next commands.
+This repo is meant to be a submodule for other repos, so to setup the project follow the next commands:

+You can run the setup.sh file with `sh tezos-utils/setup.sh`

+Or you can do it manually by:

 - Install docker or smartpy - CLI
 - Install node and npm